-Rugby Union: Polish ice-box is Wales' open secretMarch 13th, 2012 by Jonathan Fowler in Other /
+Rugby Union: Polish ice-box is Wales' open secretMarch 13, 2012 by Jonathan Fowler in Medicine & Health / Other

 Wales are gunning for the Six Nations' Grand Slam next weekend against France, but a core part of their success lies far across Europe in a sub-zero medical unit in Poland.